Microsoft Teams at UIW

 - View this four-minute video example of different lighting conditions and how they'll affect the look of your call.

-- Note that teleconferencing apps like Zoom provide a prompt when joining a meeting to test your video/audio before anyone else can hear you.
+- Note that both Zoom and Teams provide a prompt when joining a meeting to test your video/audio before anyone else can hear you.

 - Plan to use a headset if you're in a noisy or active environment.

-- UIW always recommends using a headsets, as it'll ensure there won't be an echo commonly caused by "hot mics" or speaker output.
+- If possible, use a headset and microphone combo, as it'll ensure there won't be an echo commonly caused by "hot mics" or speaker output.

 - Don't wait until the last minute to test your technology